 Besides, concrete slabs don’t have drainage and can splash on your wooden or metal shed, causing long-term rusting and rotting.
 And you’re well aware that concrete pads require specialists that charge a pretty penny.

-We’re convinced you can construct a shed base that’s just as strong as concrete for less.
+We’re convinced you can construct a shed base that’s just as strong as concrete using alternatives to concrete foundations for less.
 And you can even make it look good and save the planet at the same time.

 What are the Alternatives to a Concrete Shed Base?